 When IT Worlds Collide: DevOps and Security

-Secure DevOps removes barriers to outcomes for businesses and helps IT organizations build and deliver better software.
+Secure DevOps removes outcome barriers and helps IT build and deliver better software.

 In the development world, it’s all about speed and time to market.
 Push, Push, Push.
 Organizations and teams putting apps and code through the development cycle as quickly as possible to drive innovation—but at what cost?